Chapter 1 : Chapter 1.

 She walked over to me, with concern in her eyes.
 “Are you feeling okay?”

-I hadn’t really thought about it, but my back was starting to hurt again.
-“I guess my back just hurts.
+I hadn’t really thought about it, but my stomach was starting to hurt again.
+“I guess my stomach just hurts.
 It’s been a long day,”

 “Do you want some potion?” she asked.
 I nodded and she went to get it for me.